Library Cards and Account Information

 What kinds of digital materials can I download/access with my library card?

 Your North Branford library card enables you to download magazines, eBooks, comics, audiobooks, music, movies and TV shows:

-Overdrive – Best-selling and award winning fiction and nonfiction eBooks and audiobooks
+Overdrive – Best-selling and award winning fiction and nonfiction eBooks, audiobooks and magazines

 Hoopla – Movies, TV shows, music, eBooks, comic and audiobooks; always available with no hold lists

 Palace Project – Library-developed app that allows users to easily discover, check out, and read or listen to digital content, such as ebooks and audio, from the CT State Library’s eGo project and our Overdrive collection